MisterJulsen/MinecraftCommunityServer/rules.md

 - ### Disassemble trains
   Disassemble trains that you don't need, to save server performance.
 The server staff reserves the right to do this if performance issues arise.
 - ### Max Speed
-  [Please follow these guidelines for public rail network speed limits](https://github.com/MisterJulsen/MinecraftCommunityServer/blob/main/global_rail_network_guidelines.md#train-speed), as we have set the max speed to 300 km/h.
+  [Please follow these guidelines for public rail network speed limits](https://github.com/MisterJulsen/MinecraftCommunityServer/blob/main/global_rail_network_guidelines.md#train-speed), since we have set the max speed to 300 km/h.

 ## Content Creation
 > [!NOTE]